thedynamiclinker/sudocode/lost+found/init/In the Beginning.md

 1: How are infinite numbers corrupting the youth?

 0: Well they're at least changing the norms.
 And there are some downsides of infinite numbers for some purposes.
 But when I said "corrupting the youth," I meant it as a compliment.
 The youth always make sure to find ways to get corrupted each generation.
 It's part of what it means to be "the youth."
-And of all the ways to get corrupted, getting corrupted with taboo mathematics isn't exactly the worst way.
+And of all the ways to get corrupted, getting corrupted with taboo mathematics isn't exactly the worst way to get corrupted.
+I mean damn, life is about tradeoffs, and mathematics isn't exactly the worst thi---

 1: Fair.

 0: But he definitely changed the norms.
 Georg really stretched the boundaries of the mathematical universe about as far as they could be stretched without bursting.
 But he wasn't making imprecise or poorly thought out arguments.
 His arguments were very much "normal mathematics."
 That's part of why they were so controversial.

 1: How can something be "controversial" in normal mathematics?
-I thought mathematics had some pretty clear cut rules about what is and isn't rigorous.
+I thought mathematics had some pretty clear-cut rules about what is and isn't rigorous.

 0: Not even close.
 But that's a story for another file.
 For now, just know that Cantor sort of found a security vulnerability in "stable mathematics" that more or less allowed the execution of arbitrary code.
 At least he could keep calling `+=1` across dot-dot-dots, and that's sort of arbitrary code execution as far as numbers are concerned.